 - 2 egg yolks (large)

-- ⅛ tsp diamond crystal kosher salt (use 2x of another brand)
+- ⅛ teaspoon diamond crystal kosher salt (use 2x of another brand)

-- 1-2 tsp olive oil (a small drizzle only if your dough is super dry)
+- 1-2 teaspoon olive oil (a small drizzle only if your dough is super dry)

 - 170 grams whole milk ricotta cheese (a scant ¾ cup)